 At this stage in your case, you may not know the full extent of your injuries and the damages you can claim.
 If you make a statement about your injuries and later discover that you require more compensation, the company may use your previous statement to discredit you or justify a low offer.
 You should not speak to any insurance representative until you speak to your attorney.

-Under New Mexico’s fault laws, a negligent person will be responsible for his or her actions.
-Negligence behind the wheel comes with a cost in New Mexico.
+Under New Mexico’s fault laws, a negligent person will be responsible for his or her actions, and negligence behind the wheel comes with a cost in New Mexico.
 The at-fault driver will have to pay for a victim’s past and future losses, including medical expenses and property damages, through insurance coverage.
 Use a lawyer to identify the at-fault party and file your insurance claim as soon as possible.

 Since New Mexico is a fault-based insurance state, you will need to prove that the other driver’s actions are responsible for your crash and resulting injuries to seek compensation.
 In an insurance claim, an independent investigation can establish the evidence you need to prove this liability.
 If you plan on filing a lawsuit, you and your attorney will need to follow a series of steps to prove negligence.